Deadwater.ai

 The discipline of context density

-The biggest mistake teams make is to optimize for minimalism.
-Context density is the real metric.
-A Content OS asks: how much useful reasoning material is available to the model, in the smallest possible surface area?
+The biggest mistake teams make is to optimize for minimalism. is the real metric.
+A Context OS asks: how much useful reasoning material is available to the model, in the smallest possible surface area?

 Context density is achieved through: